Checkout (Israeli TV series)

 Checkout, also known as Cash Register, (קופה ראשית) is an Israeli mockumentary-style sitcom that premiered on 21 February 2018.

-The show takes place in the Yavne branch of the fictional Israeli supermarket "Shefa Isaschar" and follows the routine interactions between the store's workers and customers.
+The show takes place in the Yavne branch of the fictional Israeli supermarket "Shefa Issachar" (humorously mispronounced "Shefa Isaschar") and follows the routine interactions between the store's workers and customers.

 Originally produced for the Israeli Educational Television channel, the show was later acquired by Kan 11 and renewed several times, with the fourth season set beginning on 26 April 2023.